Goods Classification System

 To access the decisions, click here

-If you require a UK classification ruling (BTI) for your product please click on Apply for a Binding Tariff Ruling in the Related Links box.
+If you require a UK classification ruling (BTI) for your product please apply for a Binding Tariff Ruling